Military in Greenland: Cold War

 Since overseas territories, such as Greenland, could hardly be protected by a Scandinavian Defence Alliance, Denmark's integration into NATO was likely to happen.
 In 1949, new opportunities for both countries opened up as the Danish membership into the military alliance was in place.
-The USA hoped to solve the question of a navy presence through multilateral negotiations.
+The US hoped to solve the question of a navy presence through multilateral negotiations.
 However, Denmark saw itself in a position to circumvent agreements with the American superpower, which was based solely on bilateral negotiations, and to guarantee Greenland's sovereignty for the future.
-On 27 April 1951, Thulesag 2 was signed.
+On 27 April 1951, Thulesag 2 agreement (1951 Greenland Defense Agreement) was signed.
 This meant that the United States would assist Denmark in necessary defence of Greenland within the framework of the North Atlantic Treaty.
 For this purpose, more American military bases were to be established.
 Article 5, paragraph 3, guaranteed the US and its troops unrestricted freedom of operation between these bases, on land, air, and sea, throughout the entire national territory.
 Article 6 obliged the US "to show due respect for all regulations and customs affecting the population and the administration of Greenland".
 The military airbase in Narsarsuaq was developed into a joint base of Danish and American troops.